ableco/planter/README.md

     $ rails generate planter:issue 42

 That command will generate an issue specific seed file for GitHub issue #42.

 The file can be found and edited at `db/plant/issue_42.rb`.

+When a pull request that closes issue #42 is deployed as a Heroku review app, that seed file will be run.

 ## Installation